me-viper/MappingGenerator/docs/Construction.md

 ## Custom construction

-You can control how destination object is constructed by defining function:
+You can control how destination object is constructed by defining function manually:

 ```csharp
 <DESTINATION-TYPE> <MAPPER-NAME>CreateDestination(Source source)